lb1224-icl/RISC-V-Project-Team6/readme_statements/Ethan.md

 ## 4. Decode Stage Top File

 To make the transition to pipelined stages much easier, I suggested that we split the single cycle CPU into 5 sub top files named after the 5 stages of a pipelined processor: Fetch, Decode, Execute, Memory and Writeback.
 I worked on creating the Decode.sv sub top file.
 It was logically just wiring up the control unit, sign extend and reg file together but I also had to make sure that any wires from the fetch stage that were just passing through to the execute stage were also included.
 After doing this and merging these together all into b-playground, I proof checked all the codes along with Lucca and Ryota and found a lot of syntax errors located in everyones code so went on to fix those.
+In the process of debugging, a key method was to display certain values at the top level output so that we can keep track and see where it wetn wrong.

 | Feature | Files | Commit(s) | Notes |
 | --- | --- | --- | --- |